Pyridoxamine—oxaloacetate transaminase

-Thus, the two substrates of this enzyme are pyridoxamine and oxaloacetate, whereas its two products are pyridoxal and L-aspartate.
+Pyridoxamine-oxaloacetate transaminase is an enzyme originally characterised from rabbit liver and Escherichia coli that catalyzes a reversible chemical reaction that interconverts pyridoxamine and oxaloacetic acid with pyridoxal and L-aspartic acid.
+The enzyme is also found in rat kidney.

-This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
+This is a transferase, specifically a transaminase, which transfer nitrogenous groups.
 The systematic name of this enzyme class is pyridoxamine:oxaloacetate aminotransferase.
-This enzyme participates in vitamin B_{6} metabolism.
+It participates in vitamin B_{6} metabolism.